jcraigk/ruby_nano_rpc/README.md

 # Nano RPC

-An RPC wrapper for RaiBlocks written in Ruby.
-It connects to an individual node that you control.
+An RPC wrapper for Nano (the digital currency) written in Ruby.
+It connects to an individual Nano node that you control.
 There's a client object you can use to make explicit RPC calls as well as proxy objects with logically grouped helper methods ([Wiki](https://github.com/jcraigk/ruby_nano_rpc/wiki)).

-To run a RaiBlocks node locally, see [RaiBlocks Docker Docs](https://github.com/clemahieu/raiblocks/wiki/Docker-node).
+To run a Nano node locally, see [Nano Docker Docs](https://github.com/clemahieu/raiblocks/wiki/Docker-node).

 ## Installation